bruh3396/favorites-search-gallery/README.md

 A: Delete all site data (cookies, localStorage, indexedDB) through your browser's settings.
 Then retry.

 Q: What browsers are supported?\
-A: Chrome and Edge work.
-Firefox is currently disabled for now.
+A: Chrome, Edge, and Firefox work.
+Have not tested other browsers.

 Q: Does it work on mobile?\
 A: No.